AI is a systems technology with a huge impact

 The great prediction machines

-The fact that we now have algorithm records that municipalities, provinces and other government agencies are required to keep, Feldberg therefore sees as a logical and good development.
-But the necessary legislation is also coming at us from Brussels, think of the Digital Services Act, the Digital Market Act and the Data Act.
+Feldberg therefore sees the fact that we now have algorithm records that municipalities, provinces, and government agencies are required to keep as a logical and good development.
+But the necessary legislation is also coming at us from Brussels: Think of the Digital Services Act, the Digital Market Act, and the Data Act.
 These laws and regulations combined with ethical guidelines will help shape data-driven innovation in a responsible way.
 It may help if algorithms are given some sort of seal of approval.
 There are still major challenges here, though.
 ‘Some algorithms are black boxes and other algorithms are only really understood by a limited number of people around the world.’
 According to him, that doesn’t mean you should just take Explainable AI and Responsible AI with a grain of salt.
 ‘As a society, we need to think carefully about what we want with AI and what should be the guiding principles in this.’
 The aforementioned WRR report also gives clear recommendations for this.’

 Washing machine with WiFi connection

-Feldberg also sees all kinds of data-driven innovation emerging in the energy sector.
+Feldberg also sees all kinds of data-driven innovations emerging in the energy sector.
 He briefly touches on them.
-What about micro grids, a mini version of a classic power grid, and smart grids where smart innovations and data play a leading role.
+What about microgrids, a mini version of a classic power grid, and smart grids where smart innovations and data play a leading role?
 A washing machine with a WiFi connection is no longer a novelty.
 People set up their own energy cooperatives.
 At the macro level, energy supply and demand are matched using AI to prevent congestion in the energy grid.
 Algorithms indicate when preventive maintenance is needed.
 And so on and so forth.

 The rise of subscription-based services